China Beach: Episodes

 Over four seasons from 1988 to 1991, the series aired 61 episodes and one pilot movie.

 Production

-The title sequence theme song was "Reflections" by Diana Ross & the Supremes (the episode "Phoenix" instead used "We Gotta Get out of This Place" by Eric Burdon with Katrina & The Waves).
+The title sequence theme song was "Reflections" by Diana Ross and the Supremes (the episode "Phoenix" instead used "We Gotta Get Out of This Place" by Eric Burdon with Katrina and the Waves).

 Reception

 China Beach was a critically lauded, but poorly rated series.
-ABC persisted with the show for four seasons, but the final season was put on hiatus in fall 1990 and did not air its finale until July 22, 1991.
-As a result of the scheduling, Dana Delany was eligible for (and ultimately won) a Best Actress Emmy Award in the fall of 1992, a year after the series broadcast its final episode and over a year and a half after many of the scenes were filmed.
+ABC persisted with the show for four seasons, but the final season was put on hiatus in December 1990 and did not air its finale until July 22, 1991.
+As a result of the scheduling, Dana Delany was eligible for (and ultimately won) a Best Actress Emmy Award in August of 1992, a year after the series broadcast its final episode and over a year and a half after many of the scenes were filmed.

 Awards and nominations

 Syndication

 China Beach debuted in rerun syndication on Lifetime, on November 4, 1991.